Teaching & Learning Resources

 Defining Critical Fan Pedaogy

 This section introduces critical fan pedagogy, which can be incorporated in both traditional classroom settings or as a “self-pedagogy” (Pritchard, 2018) Specifically, this section will look at fan and pedagogy scholars who discuss forms of fan and critical pedagogy to merge the different approaches.Defining Critical Fan Pedagogy

 This section shares a list of teaching materials, from a critical fan syllabus, to assignments, to hands-on activities, that can be incorporated in the classroom or beyond.
 Because these resources are published, you are welcome to use them (with citations, of course) and scale them as needed based on classroom context.Instructor Resources

 Critical Fan Pedagogy Definition

 Critical fan pedagogy cultivates and strengthens critical awareness through fans' participation in fan genres and communities.
 This participation is a form of praxis, or the embodiment of theory in practice; praxis is central to fan communities, as there are fan politics and theories that shape community building and participation.
-Through these critical social actions, fans can actively resist hegemonic and often oppressive ideologies that appear across mainstream cultural materials as well as the very communities in which they participate.
+Through these critical social actions, fans can actively resist dominant ideologies that appear across mainstream cultural materials as well as the very communities in which they participate.
 In other words, we look to fan practices to define critical fan pedagogy; we look to the work they are always-already creating to better understand how these practices are, in fact, pedagogical.